Commercial Property Casualty Market Index Survey - Explained

 Back To: INSURANCE & RISK MANAGEMENT

-Commercial Property Casualty Market Index Survey Definition
+How is the Commercial Property/Casualty Market Index Survey Used?

 The quarterly survey is usually carried out to reflect variation in the damaged market and commercial property market.
 The survey may include things such as: